PhilipDaniels/rsforcs/site/content/introduction/major_differences.md

-The `'a`, which reads as 'tick a' or 'lifetime a', parameterizes the function in a very similar way to the way that a C# generic function is parameterized by a type T. `'a` is very common in Rust code, but you can use more descriptive names such as `'buffer' and you can use more than one in a single struct or function signature.
+The `'a`, which reads as 'tick a' or 'lifetime a', parameterizes the function in a very similar way to the way that a C# generic function is parameterized by a type T. `'a` is very common in Rust code, but you can use more descriptive names such as `'buffer` and you can use more than one in a single struct or function signature.

 TODO For more information see the section on lifetimes.